MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

 ## View an AI-generated opportunity summary in the deal room channel

-When you [set up a deal room](set-up-team-deal-room-template.md), the Copilot for Sales Teams app and bot are automatically installed for the selected team.
+When you [set up a deal room](set-up-team-deal-room-template.md), the Sales app in Teams and bot are automatically installed for the selected team.
 The first time you open the deal room channel, an AI-generated [opportunity summary](view-opportunity-summary.md) is included in the standard channel welcome post.

 > [!NOTE]
-> - If you're using Dynamics 365 as your CRM system, you can view opportunity summary even if you are not signed in to the Copilot for Sales app in Outlook or if you are signed in to a different Dynamics environment, as long as you have read access for the record and Copilot for Sales privileges.
+> - If you're using Dynamics 365 as your CRM system, you can view opportunity summary even if you are not signed in to the Sales app in Outlook or if you are signed in to a different Dynamics environment, as long as you have read access for the record and Sales app privileges.
 This applies only to the auto posted opportunity summary.
-> - If you're using Salesforce as your CRM system, you must be signed in to Salesforce in the Copilot for Sales app in Outlook to view opportunity summary while also having read access for the record and Copilot for Sales privileges.
+> - If you're using Salesforce as your CRM system, you must be signed in to Salesforce in the Sales app in Outlook to view opportunity summary while also having read access for the record and Sales app privileges.
 > - Opportunity summary is not displayed in a private channel, as bots are not supported by Microsoft Teams in private channels.
 Also, shared channels have customers added, therefore, CRM information is not shared here as well.

 :::image type="content" source="media/oppty-summary-deal-room.png" alt-text="Screenshot of an AI-generated opportunity summary in a deal room channel in Teams.":::

 To view the opportunity summary again later, use either of the following methods:

-- Enter `@Copilot for Sales show opportunity summary` in the message box.
+- Enter `@Sales show opportunity summary` in the message box.
-- Enter `@Copilot for Sales help` in the message box, and then select **Generate Opportunity Summary** from the list of options.
+- Enter `@Sales help` in the message box, and then select **Generate Opportunity Summary** from the list of options.

 The summary uses the following columns in the opportunity record in your CRM: